ajv-validator/ajv/README.md

   - `transpile` that transpiled asynchronous validation function.
 You can still use `transpile` option with [ajv-async](https://github.com/ajv-validator/ajv-async) package.
 See [Asynchronous validation](#asynchronous-validation) for more information.
 - _cache_: an optional instance of cache to store compiled schemas using stable-stringified schema as a key.
 For example, set-associative cache [sacjs](https://github.com/epoberezkin/sacjs) can be used.
 If not passed then a simple hash is used which is good enough for the common use case (a limited number of statically defined schemas).
 Cache should have methods `put(key, value)`, `get(key)`, `del(key)` and `clear()`.
 - _serialize_: an optional function to serialize schema to cache key.
 Pass `false` to use schema itself as a key (e.g., if WeakMap used as a cache).
 By default [fast-json-stable-stringify](https://github.com/epoberezkin/fast-json-stable-stringify) is used.
+- _jsPropertySyntax_ (deprecated) - set to `true` to report `dataPath` in errors as in v6, using JavaScript property syntax (e.g., `".prop[1].subProp"`).
+By default `dataPath` in errors is reported as JSON pointer.
+This option is added for backward compatibility and is not recommended - this format is difficult to parse even in JS code.

 ## Validation errors